SP-SimpleChat/SP_Advanced-Secure-Protocol-Design-Implementation-and-Review/README.md

 ## Introduction
 - Our goal is to implement a simple lightweight secure chat protocol.
-This protocol will be WebSocket based or TCP based.
+This protocol will be [WebSocket based or TCP based].
 In this document it will discuss the protocol design and its structure.

 - Language used for Implementation: Python, JSON

 ## Everything in a nutshell:
-- Basically, we are making a WebSocket in python that allows many clients to connect on one server.
+- Basically, we are making a [WebSocket based or TCP based] in python that allows many clients to connect on one server.
 Later we need to make sure all the text, files, picture or user password are secured.

 ## Group Memebers [in alphabetical order]